 Collection: Margaret McIntosh

-Margaret McIntosh likes being inside other people’s houses and having a look at their things.
+Margaret likes being inside other people’s houses and having a look at their things.
 The allure of being privy to displays of prized belongings and initiate glimpses into the settings of their daily lives.

 As visitors we are invited to move through hallways, living rooms and kitchen spaces.
 Moving through these spaces, we fabricate our own understanding of what we see, how rooms and objects are used when we’re not there, why particular objects are given special place on a mantelpiece.
 What we don’t see has its own intrigue; what lies behind closed doors, what’s stocked in the refrigerator or crammed into the third drawer down?